Dolmades Recipe with Herbed Rice and Lemon

 How to Roll Dolmades

-- Shiny side down — the smooth side faces out for a better-looking dolma
+- Shiny side down - the smooth side faces out.

-- Don’t overfill — one tablespoon of filling is enough.
-The rice expands significantly
+- Do not overfill - one tablespoon is enough because the rice expands.

-- Fold, tuck, roll — fold the bottom over the filling, fold in the sides like an envelope, then roll toward the leaf tip
+- Fold, tuck, roll - fold the bottom over the filling, fold in the sides, then roll toward the tip.